 When can babies eat prunes?

-Most pediatricians recommend introducing solid foods around 6 months.
-Traditionally weaned babies typically start with baby cereal and then gradually introduce other foods in pureed form.
-Prune puree is one of the best fruits to start on early because prunes are not known to pose a high allergy risk and you can always keep some on hand in case of constipation.
+Most pediatricians recommend waiting until around 6 months to introduce solids for the first time.
+Traditionally weaned babies typically start with baby cereal and then parents gradually introduce other foods in pureed form.
+Prune puree is one of the best fruits to start with because prunes typically aren’t a high allergy risk food and you can always keep some on hand in case of constipation.

-How many prunes do you need for the laxative effect?
+How many prunes should you use for baby constipation?

-For adults, 3 prunes count as one serving.
-2-3 servings of prunes plus an increase in water intake has been shown to reduce constipation.
+For adults, 3 prunes count as one serving and 2-3 servings of prunes plus an increase in water intake has been shown to reduce constipation.
 Of course, these numbers will be different for babies.

 Prune purees are typically packaged in 2-2.5 oz containers.
 Several parents report that just one of these containers is enough to start helping their baby’s constipation.
-For some babies this can be too much though and cause stool to be extra loose for a few days.
+However, this can be too much for some babies and may cause their stools to be extra loose for a few days.

 How long does it take for prunes to digest?